-The parties could turn to the authorities of State B with their agreement requesting that it be rendered legally binding and enforceable under domestic procedures in State B. This means that they would then proceed regardless of the legal status their agreement has (obtained) in State A. Problems may arise regarding this solution due to jurisdictional issues.
-For example, it could be that the authorities of State B consider that they lack (international) jurisdiction to turn the agreement into a court order or take other necessary steps to render the agreement binding, because they regard the authorities of State A as having the exclusive jurisdiction to deal with the subject matter(s) covered by the agreement. - 297 The ideal situation is one where an international, regional358 or bi-lateral instrument provides for simplified recognition and enforcement of court orders from one State to the other.
-The 1996 Hague Child Protection Convention is such an instrument.
-Under the 1996 Convention, a court order embodying an agreement concerning custody or contact in one Contracting State, constitutes a 'measure of protection' and will as such be recognised by operation of law and enforceable in all Contracting States.
-This means 'that it will not be necessary to resort to any proceeding in order to obtain (...) recognition'359 in other Contracting States.
+- (2) By ensuring that the agreement itself is legally binding and enforceable under domestic procedures in the State concerned: Problems may arise due to jurisdictional issues.
+The necessary seising of the court to render the agreement binding / enforceable in that State might be impossible, because the requested court considers that it lacks (international) jurisdiction to deal with the matter. - 279.
+The ideal situation is one where an international, regional or bi-lateral instrument provides for simplified recognition and enforcement of court orders from one State to the other.
+The 1996 Haque Child Protection Convention is such an instrument.
+Under the Convention, an agreement concerning custody or contact, which has been embodied in a court order in one Contracting State, constitutes a "measure of protection" and will as such be recognised by operation of law and enforceable in all Contracting States.
+This means "that it will not be necessary to resort to any proceeding in order to obtain [...] recognition"296 in other Contracting States.
 When it comes to the actual enforcement of the measure, however, a declaration of enforceability or registration becomes necessary (Art.
 26(1)).
-But the 1996 Convention obliges Contracting States to apply 'a simple and rapid procedure' in this regard (Art.
+But the Convention obliges Contracting States to apply "a simple and rapid procedure" in this regard (Art.
 26(2), emphasis added).
 The declaration of enforceability or registration can only be refused when one of the restricted reasons for non-recognition listed in Article 23(2) applies.
-Reasons for refusal are, for example, that the 'the measure was taken by an authority whose jurisdiction was not based on one of the grounds provided for' in the 1996 Convention and that 'the measure was taken, except in a case of urgency, in the context of a judicial or administrative proceeding, without the child having been provided the opportunity to be heard, in violation of fundamental principles of procedure of the requested State'.
+Reasons for refusal are, for example, that the "the measure was taken by an authority whose jurisdiction was not based on one of the grounds provided for" in the Convention and that "the measure was taken, except in a case of urgency, in the context of a judicial or administrative proceeding, without the child having been provided the opportunity to be heard, in violation of fundamental principles of procedure of the requested State". - 280.
+However, when it comes to an agreement that covers many different issues (for example, matters of parental responsibility and at the same time spousal and child support issues), rendering an agreement enforceable will be more complicated.
+The approval / registration / declaration of enforceability of different parts of the agreements by different authorities might be necessary.
+Specialist legal advice will be needed in such cases. - 281.
+Access to information on where to seek specialist legal advice and on steps that are required to render an agreement enforceable in the States concerned could be facilitated by the Central Authority or another body serving as Central Contact Point for international family mediation in the relevant jurisdictions.
+297 - 282.
+Co-operation between the administrative / judicial authorities of the different States concerned may be necessary when it comes to ensuring the enforceability of the agreement in the different jurisdictions. - 283.
+The courts should, where feasible and appropriate, make use of existing judicial networks and seek the assistance of Central Authorities.
+A judicial network of particular relevance in this regard is the International Hague Network of Judges specialising in family matters, which was created to facilitate communications and co-operation between judges at the international level and to assist in ensuring the effective operation p.
+585, para.
+119.